ytakefuji/openai/README.md

 1. Write a program (edge.py) for interactively asking a question to EdgeGPT and returning the response.

-2. Give the text of "solve x+y=3 and 2x+y=2, and verify it" to your program to show the right answer of x and y.
+2. Give the text of "solve x+y=3 and 2x+y=2, and verify it" to your program until the answer shows the right answer of x and y.

 HINT:
 If you have incorrect results, conversation_style must be set in your program.